well2/PromptBuilder/backend/README.md

 ### Prerequisites

 - .NET 8 SDK
-- An API key for OpenRouter or LiteLLM
+- An API key for OpenRouter

 ### Setup